WoW Midnight Healer Tier List - May 2026 Update

 Holy Paladin

 Weaknesses?
 No AoE healing in dungeons.
 Chain healing doesn't exist.
 Group damage event?
 You're casting Holy Light 5x, wasting GCDs.
 Sanctuary (party heal) is too weak.
-Infusion of Light proc is good but requires crits which means gear-dependent.
+Infusion of Light proc requires crits which means gear-dependent.
 Hard CC dungeons like Magisters' Terrace make you sad because you have to choose between CCing and healing.

 Preservation Evoker